stcline/RPi_Lab-Comparing_Sensors/README.md

 ## 💻 Terms to know

+**Active Sensors**: An active sensor is one which transmits a signal into the environment and then measures the response that comes back.

+**Passive Sensors**: A passive sensor is one which just ‘listens’ to what is happening.

+**Proprioceptive Sensors**: A proprioceptive sensor measures values internal to the system (robot).

+**Exteroceptive Sensors**: An Exteroceptive sensor acquires information from the robot’s environment.

 ## 📝 Next steps (Graded)

 Now that you have had a chance to play around with the different sensor types, answer the questions below in a markdown file in this repo called "responses.md".
 Then describe how these sensors could be used in an autonomous robotic system.
 Be sure to properly use **ALL** of the terms listed in this document in your responses.
 Save those descriptions in a markdown file in this repo called "applications.md".